Auto rickshaw: Egypt

 Locally named the "tuktuk", the rickshaw is used as a means of transportation in most parts of Egypt.
 It is generally rare to find in some affluent and newer parts of cities such as New Cairo and Heliopolis; and on highways due to police control and enforcement.

 Gaza

-Together with the recent boom of recreational facilities in Gaza for the local residents, donkey carts have all but been displaced by tuk-tuks in 2010.
+Together with the 2010 boom of recreational facilities in Gaza for the local residents, donkey carts have all but been displaced by tuk-tuks in 2010.
 Due to the ban by Egypt and Israel on the import of most motorised vehicles, the tuk-tuks have had to be smuggled in parts through the tunnel network connecting Gaza with Egypt.

 Iraq

 Due to extreme congestion in Baghdad and other Iraqi cities combined with the insensible cost of vehicles in relation to frequent violence, rickshaws have been imported from India in large numbers to provide taxi service and other purposes, in stark contrast to previous attitudes of the pre-U.S. 2003 invasion eras with rickshaws being disdained and sedans being held in high regard as a status symbol.
 Rickshaws have been noted for being instrumental in political protest revolts.